 - a presentation on the platform.

 A hands-on course was given at the IMUM 2018 workshop.
-Materials from the course are provided in the EVENTS tab.
+Materials from the course are provided in the Dissemination section.

-An e-tutorial on OPENCoastS will be given in the 13rd of december onsite, by videoconferencing and by webstreaming.
-See the Dissemination section for the registration and program.
+An e-tutorial on OPENCoastS was given in the 13rd of december onsite, by videoconferencing and by webstreaming.
+See the Dissemination section for the recorded classes.

 For more information, please contact Anabela Oliveira (firstname.lastname@example.org).